elotroalex/chiens/_texts/translation.md

 - {:.speaker} The Reciter.

-- {:.prose} Towards the dusk of grand islands of spit they expand into sumptuary announcements—on the cobbles.
+- {:.prose} When night fell on the large islands of spit they became sumptuary notices on the footpath.

 <!-- Vers le soir de grandes îles de crachat s'élargirent en annonces somptuaires — sur le pavé. -->